-Of course, it’s not a universal experience for everyone who sets out to understand their same-sex attractions.
-But that’s okay – heterosexuality isn’t the ultimate goal anyway.
+While changes in sexuality are certainly not a universal experience for everyone who sets out to understand his same-sex attractions, for most of us, that’s okay.
+Because heterosexuality isn’t the real goal anyway.
 (Look around you.
 Obviously, heterosexuality alone can never guarantee happiness!)

-No, our real goals are peace and love –- for self and others.
-And in a way that aligns our identity, feelings and behaviors with our deeply held beliefs, values, morals and life goals.
+No, our real goals are peace, love and acceptance — for ourselves and others.
+And in a way that best aligns our identity, feelings and behaviors with our deeply held beliefs, values, morals and life goals.